akanksh-cs50/browser-ui/README.md

 A web app to browse your server's files.

+This flask app can be used can be used to access files over the network (the same wifi) on any device which has access to the network and has a web browser.

+This makes it more convinient than setting up other wirless transfer protocols such as ftp, ssh, samba, webdav, etc.

+This web app has features such as:

+- Nerd Font icons to distinguish fies/directories
+- Search through entries
+- Respects light/dark mode preference

 # About
 This project was made as a replacement to the default directory listing when visiting a http server
 ![Big text showing the path and all the items below it in a filesystem directory](doc/example.png)